haotian2006/HelperDocs-contributions/Fixing Errors.md

             -- makes it so that everyone save at the same time instead of 1 by 1 save(Player)
                 count += 1
-                -- when player is done saving increase if count == amt then
+                -- When player is done saving increase if count == amt then
                     coroutine.resume(thread)
-                    -- if its the last player, resume the thread end
+                    -- if it's the last player, resume the thread end
             end)
         end